 Josephine Birch draws from a range of musical genres including, jazz, blues, funk, bluegrass, and gospel.
 This eclectic mix of influences empowers Birch to deliver a truly unique musical experience.

 El Mad Mariachi bring the unmistakable flavour and flair of traditional Mexican Mariachi music to contemporary and diverse crowds across Queensland.
 This four piece ensemble is jam-packed with extraordinary talent and personality; with an on-stage chemistry that is palpable.
 Audiences are delighted by a fun mix of classic Latino party favourites and international popular hits, including more than a few surprises.
 The passion and energy of El Mad Mariachi is irresistible and contagious.
 Be a part of this Mexican sensation!

 Cathy Drummond’s professional singing career began in 1998 as a support artist for Lee Kernaghan on an Outback Queensland Tour.
 Cathy is a popular entertainer throughout Queensland performing regularly in Queensland’s outback and regional area as well as the clubs in South East Qld.
 Cathy Drummond’s talent and effervescent personality will brighten your day.
 As an accomplished singer and performer, Cathy also teaches her craft to students of all ages with a selection of her junior students also performing at Cully Fest 2017.

 Saunday 11.30am Cathy Drummond & the Byrne Sisters Main Stage

 Versatile and well travelled, the Brendan Leggatt Band blend a mixed bag of swampy blues, groovin’ rockin’ tunes, and fun times.
 The Brendan Leggatt Band are fast becoming crowd favourites at festivals and the like, with a live performance that has crowds wanting more and getting it.

-Will Anderson – Pop / Roots
+Will Bloom – Pop / Roots

 Ali S – Country